deadlydog/deadlydog.github.io/_posts/2024-04-12-PowerShell-DevOps-Global-Summit-2024-reflections.md

 It's designed to help make exploring and debugging PowerShell from the terminal a bit quicker and easier.
 It's still in the early stages and I need to add some better defaults and more functionality to it, but am excited to see where it goes.
 Check it out and let me know what you think.

+> Update May 2024: I also wrote [this other blog post](https://www.iqmetrix.com/blog/iqmetrix-expertise-in-the-wild-contributing-to-the-powershell-community) for my company if you want to read more about my experience.